raphaelmoreira/lensophy/src/Lensophy/Doc/Readme.md

 }
 ```

-Call the `Analyse` routine at the desired endpoint.
+Call the `Analyse` routine at the desired place.

 ```
 [HttpPost(Name = "Analyse")]